kobebryan31/RELAXinMASSAGE/README.md

 **Batangas State University:** For providing me with an excellent education and a platform to develop my skills and knowledge.
 The university has been instrumental in shaping my growth as a learner and a professional.

-**Ma'am Fatima Marie P. Agadon:** My dedicated instructor, whose unwavering guidance, constructive feedback, and encouragement have been crucial in the successful development of this project.
+**Ma'am Fatima Marie P. Agdon:** My dedicated instructor, whose unwavering guidance, constructive feedback, and encouragement have been crucial in the successful development of this project.
 Thank you for your patience, expertise, and inspiration.

 **My Family:** For their unconditional love, support, and understanding.
 Their encouragement and belief in my abilities have been my driving force to excel and complete this undertaking.